10 minutes read

 Conclusion

-Treatment of IMO largely involves these three steps, but considerable inter-patient variability exists, necessitating the consideration of individual patient preferences.
-Tailoring a treatment regimen to align with these preferences is essential for achieving the most effective and sustainable outcomes.
+While the treatment of IMO largely involves balancing these three steps, considerable inter-patient variability exists.
+There is no one-size-fits-all cure.
+Tailoring a treatment regimen to align with your unique data, lifestyle, and clinical history is essential for achieving the most effective and sustainable outcomes.

 References